Your feet do all the work, but do they get any credit? Probably not.

 You get scrubs, masks, and longer massage time.
 Great when you need extra relaxation and skin treatment.

-• What You Get: Everything in a basic pedicure plus exfoliating scrub, moisturizing mask, extended massage, and sometimes hot towels.
+- What You Get: Everything in a basic pedicure, plus an exfoliating scrub, a moisturizing mask, an extended massage, and sometimes hot towels.

-• What You Get: Standard pedicure steps with specific polish technique for a clean, natural look.
+- What You Get: Standard pedicure steps with a specific polish technique for a clean, natural look.

 Uses gel polish that lasts two to three weeks without chipping.
 Needs UV light to cure.
 Costs more but saves time on touch-ups.

-Warm paraffin wax covers your feet to moisturize deeply.
+Warm paraffin wax covers your feet, deeply moisturizing.

 Helps with dry, cracked skin and improves circulation.
 Popular in the winter months.

-• What You Get: Standard pedicure plus multiple dips in warm wax, then your feet are wrapped to let the wax penetrate.
+- What You Get: A standard pedicure plus multiple dips in warm wax, then your feet are wrapped to let the wax penetrate.

 Performed by trained podiatrists or medical professionals who handle foot health issues.
 Not available at regular salons.